Drive the eco way

 Top Tips to help you Eco Drive

-While not driving at all is the best option sometimes it is unavoidable.
+While not driving at all is the ideal option when it comes to cutting carbon emissions sometimes it is unavoidable.
 If it isn’t possible to drive an electric car, then these tips will help reduce the environmental impact of petrol and diesel cars on the roads…

 • Drive smoothly: We’ve all seen the teenagers in hot hatchbacks who screech away from the lights only to pull up sharply at the next set.
 All they’ve achieved is more fuel use and slightly thinner brake pads.
 Be sympathetic to your car and you’ll find you fill up less often and have lower maintenance bills.